Agalpur: Politics

 Despite the other socioeconomic importance of Agalpur (Raj), moreover, it is an important political hub.
 It comes under the Loisinga constituency for MLA election and under the Balangir constitution for MP election in the state of Odisha.

 Agalpur (Raj) is a Block under the Balangir district and its office is situated in the village Duduka (About 5–7 km from Agalpur (Raj)).
 There are 18 Panchayats and 107 villages in Agalpur Block.
 Various panchayats included in the Block of Agalpur are Agalpur (Raj), Babufasad, Badtika, Bendra, Bharsuja, Budula, Duduka, Jharnipali, Kutasingha, Naongaon(A), Naongaon(B), Nuniapali, Patuapali, Rinbachan, Roth, Salebhata, and Upparbahal panchayat.
 Agalpur (Raj) panchayat consists of 18 wards from the villages Gudimunda, Ingsa, Nagraj.
 Mr. Purna Chandra Meher (from the village Agalpur (Raj)) holds the record of being elected as Sarpanch of the Agalpur panchayat for maximum 3 (Three) times.
 In addition people of Agalpur had also elected him as a member to the Block office (In local language Samiti Sabhya).
 Many developmental strategies were planned and executed during his time.
-Mrs Purnima Seth is current (2017- 2022) Sarpanch of the Agalpur Panchayat.
+Smt.
+Nandini Meher is the current (2022- 2027) Sarpanch of the Agalpur panchayat.